Building Global Connections

 A lot of what we do—from online engagement to scientific collaborations with, for example, the Max Planck Institute for Evolutionary Anthropology and CERN—has a global connection.
 Many of our projects and programs do, too.
-Exploratorium Global Studios is actively growing our global influence through projects with foreign governments, universities, museums, libraries, hospitals, and other public and private entities around the world.
+Exploratorium Global Collaborations is actively growing our global influence through projects with foreign governments, universities, museums, libraries, hospitals, and other public and private entities around the world.
 It creates learning environments, builds networks, and works with clients and partners to understand and address their specific goals and projects.
-The Exploratorium’s Tinkering Studio™ has connections to Global Studios; ExNET is part of it.
+The Exploratorium’s Tinkering Studio™ has connections to Global Collaborations.

 The Tinkering Studio invites people to make something and, through the process of making, become deeply engaged in curiosity-driven learning.
 Staff from the Tinkering Studio have brought learning opportunities to India, Saudi Arabia, and other countries.
 ExNET is a hybrid exhibit and teaching program.
 It offers theme-based exhibit collections, matches the professional development needs of each institution, conducts workshops on topics that are interesting to our partners, and creates opportunities for partners to share ideas and learn from each other.
 ExNET partners come from museums worldwide, and exchange exhibits, staff, and expertise.